Wednesday, July 9, 2014

 I started my "How to Be a Yankee Fan In... " series with the Orioles, because they are actually the Yankees' closest opponents, if you don't count Interleague trips to Flushing and South Philly.
 They are closer to New York than the Boston Red Sox.
 It's an easy trip, or, as Yankee broadcaster Michael Kay once said, seeing a LOT of Yankee paraphernalia in the stands, "This is really the South Bronx.
 About 190 miles south."
 (Actually, it's 201 miles from The Stadium to The Yards.)

 I saw 3 Oriole games at the old Memorial Stadium, and I've seen 4 games at Camden Yards, the last 2 involving the Yankees.
-I won't be going next week, though, due to work commitments.
-There will be additional Yankee roadtrips there June 28-30 (a weekend) and September 9-12 (midweek).
-Hopefully, I will be able to go on the late June trip.
+I won't be going this weekend, and probably not this season, due to my finances having been banjaxed.

 Before You Go.
 Baltimore can get quite hot in the summer, but we're in May, so heat shouldn't be a problem.
 Check the Baltimore Sun website for the weather before you go.
+And it's going to be hot: Upper 80s in daylight this weekend, upper 60s at night.
+A thunderstorm is predicted for Sunday.
 Fortunately, it's close enough that, if there's a rainout, your raincheck will be fairly easy to use.

 Tickets.
 It used to be that getting tickets to any Orioles home game, not just Yankee games, was hard, because they were selling Camden Yards out 44, 45, 46,000 per night.
 (Officially, seating capacity is 45,971, with the difference long being made up by standing room.)